 Yes, you can re-process your data from the Channel connected to the Pipeline using StartPipelineReprocessing.
 If you want to re-process your Channel data using another Pipeline, you will need to connect the Pipeline to your appropriate Channel.

-You can use the BatchPutMessage API to send your data to AWS IoT Analytics from sources like Amazon S3, Amazon Kinesis or any other data source.
-You can use this APIs within your Lambda function or any other script to send the data to AWS IoT Analytics.
+You can use the BatchPutMessage API to send your data to Amazon IoT Analytics from sources like Amazon S3, Amazon Kinesis or any other data source.
+You can use this APIs within your Lambda function or any other script to send the data to Amazon IoT Analytics.
 For more information, please refer to Send data from S3 to IoT Analytics and send data from Kinesis to IoT Analytics.

 Q. Can I preview my messages in the Channel?